amrit765/java-fundamentals/09-object oriented programming/README.md

 # Object-Oriented Programming (OOP) 🧩
 ## 📌 Description

 OOP is a programming paradigm based on objects and classes.
-It enables modular, reusable, and scalable code design—essential for building real-world applications.
+It enables modular, reusable, and scalable code design, essential for building real-world applications.

 ---